YADRO-KNS/ConfigORM/README.md

 * **FloatField**
 * **ListField**

-Most of field types are self-explanatory, ListField is a bit tricky.
+Most field types are self-explanatory, ListField is a bit tricky.
 It allows to store and extract data as list of homogeneous objects, such as strings, integers, floats and booleans.
 You must provide exec type of stored objects.